 The LIRR Expansion community teams responds to a broad range of questions in the course of a week and below are just some of them .
 We welcome your questions so that we can continue to provide you with the information you need on this important project.

-Early pre-construction activities (including design, surveying, mobilization, and utility relocations) are underway.
-Substantial construction is expected to begin in late 2018 following the completion of early work.
+Substantial construction began in late 2018 following the completion of early work.
+Several project elements are currently under substantial construction throughout the corridor.
 The overall project is expected to be completed by late 2022.

 We understand that a construction project of this size may be challenging at times, but it is our responsibility to communicate with you throughout this project, on all aspects of this work, so that you may be informed and have your questions answered as promptly and completely as possible.

 The duration and intensity of work depends on the project element under construction.
 The project elements are phased to reduce the amount of disruption in any given community at any given time.
 The biggest disruptions will occur near grade crossings, as we build underpasses to enhance your community – improving safety, reducing traffic congestion, and eliminating the need for passing trains to sound their horns.
 Underpass construction will require street closings and diversions to other nearby crossings for several months.
 Other construction related disruptions will come when we install retaining walls along the existing right-of-way.